inovus-labs/inomail/README.md

 ## Features

 - **Personalized emails** : Customize the content of each email based on recipient data.
-- **Multiple attachments** : Attach one or more unique or common files to each email.
+- **Attachments** : Attach both common and recipient-specific files to your emails.
+- **Handlebar templates** : Create and manage email templates with Handlebars.

 ## Installation